bradgarropy/express-boilerplate/server/docs/users.md

 ## Register

-Create a new user account and emails the user an activation link.
+Create a new user account and email the user an activation link.

 ```
 POST /users